git-ecosystem/git-credential-manager/docs/credstores.md

 ```

 This credential store saves credentials to plaintext files in your file system.
-By default files are stored in `~/.gcm/store` but this can be configured using
+By default files are stored in `~/.gcm/store` or `%USERPROFILE%\.gcm\store`.
-the environment variable `GCM_PLAINTEXT_STORE_PATH` environment variable.
+This can be configured using the environment variable `GCM_PLAINTEXT_STORE_PATH`
+environment variable.

-If the directory does not exist is will be created.
+If the directory doesn't exist it will be created.

 On POSIX platforms the newly created store directory will have permissions set
 such that only the owner can `r`ead/`w`rite/e`x`ecute (`700` or `drwx---`).